14 Animals With More Than 2 Eyes

 They can detect changes in light with these eyes, which do not assist their eyesight.

-Like bees and wasps, they have five eyes total, three of which are light-only eyes on top of the head.
-They can identify approaching predators thanks to these eyes.
+Like bees and wasps, they have five eyes, three of which are light-only eyes on top of the head.
+These eyes help them identify approaching predators.

 14. Tuatara